nh-server/switch-guide/docs/extras/theming.md

 ## Troubleshooting:
 My Switch crashes on boot after I installed a theme!:

 - You installed a bad theme.
-You can remove it by going into the `/atmosphere/titles/0100000000001000/romfs/lyt` and deleting every file in that folder.
+You can remove it by going into the `/atmosphere/contents/0100000000001000/romfs/lyt` and deleting every file in that folder.
+  - Note: `contents` is called `titles` on Atmosphere versions 0.9.4 and below

 The NXTheme installer crashes when I launch it: